Go To The Dentist

 2. Engage in imaginative play about going to the dentist-

-• Use pretend dentist tools on dolls, or even on yourself and your child, to act out what will happen at the dentist.
+• Use toy dentist tools on dolls, or even on yourself and your child, to act out what will happen at the dentist.
 Let your child get comfortable with the look of the tools, what they will be asked to do (for example, “open your mouth while I count your teeth”).

 • After you have played “dentist” a few times, try having a stuffed animal or doll go to the dentist and pretend to be scared.
 Have your child help the doll understand that counting teeth doesn’t hurt, and that brushing teeth doesn’t hurt.

-3. Find the right dentist-
+3. Find the right dentist, and the right dental practice-

 4. Talk to your child about what will be happening and when-